Anaminus/roblox-library/modules/UILattice/README.md

 - `UILatticeRows: string`: A whitespace-separated list of spans that determines the span of each row.
 For example, `4px 1fr 4px`.
 If a non-string, defaults to "1fr".
+- `UILatticeMargin: number`: Determines the size of margins around the grid, in px units.
+If a non-number, defaults to 0.
+- `UILatticePadding: number`: Determines the size of padding between each cell in the grid, in px units.
+If a non-number, defaults to 0.
 - `UILatticeConstraints: Rect`: If a Rect, specifies the minimum and maximum constraints of the *fractional space* for each axis.
 This is applied by configuring the first child of *parent* that is a UISizeConstraint, which